Mosquito Control Spray Activities

 like tiny parachutes.
 When they are pulled down by gravity, drag keeps them

 from falling.
 The point is that these droplets do not land or stick on

 surfaces.
 When bees become active the next day and crawl across surfaces, those

-services do not have any pesticide from our spray.
+surfaces do not have any pesticide from our spray.
 The droplet size averages 15

 micrometers.
 There are 1000 micrometers